-This Bacteriological Quality Of Pasteurized Liquid Milk Samples Sold At Different Shops project materials is available in PDF or Doc format.
+Bacteriological Quality Of Pasteurized Liquid Milk Samples Sold At Different Shops

-This study on the Bacteriological Quality Of Pasteurized Liquid Milk Samples Sold At Different Shops is relevant for students in Biochemistry
+The Bacteriological Quality Of Pasteurized Liquid Milk Samples Sold At Different Shops (PDF/DOC)

 Abstract